Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Algorithm analysis

 \subsection{A proximal optimized gradient method}

 In this section, we consider again the nonsmooth composite convex minimization problem~\eqref{eq:comp_regsmooth}.
-In particular, we are investigate the possibility of obtaining an optimized method that is able to handle this sort of problem (i.e., a method whose worst-case performance the best possible).
+In particular, we investigate the possibility of obtaining an optimized method for this setting (i.e., a method whose worst-case performance is the best possible).

-Our proposal consists in extending the optimized gradient method (OGM) developed by Kim and Fessler in~\cite{kim2014optimized}, which is originally tailored for smooth unconstrained minimization ($F^{(2)}=0$).
+Our proposal consists in extending the optimized gradient method (OGM) developed by Kim and Fessler in~\cite{kim2014optimized}, which was originally tailored for smooth unconstrained minimization ($F^{(2)}=0$).
 In the unconstrained smooth minimization setting, this first-order method \modAT{was recently shown in~\cite{drori2016exact} to have the best achievable worst-case guarantee for the criterion $F_N-F_*$}.

-The new method we propose, called POGM, has been obtained by combining ideas obtained from the original OGM~\cite{kim2014optimized} and the non-standard placement of the proximal operator used for speeding up the convergence of fast proximal gradient methods (FPGM2).
+The new method we propose, called POGM, has been obtained by combining ideas obtained from the original OGM~\cite{kim2014optimized} and the nonstandard placement of the proximal operator used for speeding up the convergence of fast proximal gradient methods (FPGM2).
 It was designed using the same two principles as FPGM2 (see Remark~\ref{rem:design}): \revv{on the one hand, it is equivalent to OGM when applied to smooth unconstrained convex minimization problems, and on the other hand, it remains at an optimal point when it reaches one.}

-{ } In this algorithm, we use the sequence $\gamma_{k}=\frac 1 L \frac{2\theta_{k-1}+\theta_{k}-1}{\theta_{k}}$ and the inertial coefficients proposed in~\cite{kim2014optimized}:
+In this algorithm, we use the sequence $\gamma_{k}=\frac 1 L \frac{2\theta_{k-1}+\theta_{k}-1}{\theta_{k}}$ and the inertial coefficients proposed in~\cite{kim2014optimized}:

 Simply trying to generalize OGM using the standard proximal step on the primary sequence $\left\{y_i\right\}$ (as for FPGM1) does not lead to a converging algorithm.
-We obtained numerical evidence, i.e. worst-case functions showing that the worst-case bound for this candidate algorithm does not decrease after each iteration (in other words, its worst-case rate is not converging to zero).
+We obtained numerical evidence, i.e., worst-case functions showing that the worst-case bound for this candidate algorithm does not decrease after each iteration (in other words, its worst-case rate is not converging to zero).
 Therefore we have to introduce the same idea used in FPGM2 concerning the place of the proximal operator.